-If all you’re tweeting about is links to buy your stuff, no one is going to click buy.
+If all you’re tweeting is “buy my stuff, buy my stuff, buy my stuff,” no one is going to click buy.
 They’re going to click unfollow.

 But you can use social media to generate more sales in the future as you continue to engage with people, attract new followers to your brand, and build a community around you.

 These are your superfans — or your support network — who are going to support you in all of your endeavors, sharing your work with their audiences, and hopefully giving you rave reviews.
 However, it’s not about what you can take from them, it’s about what you can create together.

 Ideally?
 That’s a place where everyone gets what they want.
 Readers get kickass new books to read, entrepreneurs get to share the word about their projects, and we get to connect with people whose content actually provides value to our lives.